invoice-x/invoice2data/docs/faq.md

 Despite these limitations, invoice2data remains a valuable tool for automating data extraction from invoices.
 Its output can be a crucial first step in generating UBL invoices or integrating with other systems that require structured invoice data.

-## What is the easiest wway to generate a invoice2data template?
+## What is the easiest way to generate an invoice2data template?

 The easiest way to generate an invoice2data template is to **start with an existing one and modify it.** Here's a step-by-step guide: